 Sono Motors’ solar technology

 Sono Motors’ solar technology consists of lightweight, highly efficient photovoltaic modules, a corresponding control unit with a model for predicting the energy yield, and other system components for the electric and mechanical integration of the solar technology into the bodywork of electric vehicles.
 Solar modules are worked seamlessly into the surface of the body parts to supply vehicles with solar electricity.
 The technology will debut in Sono Motors’ Sion.
-Drawing on the power of the sun, the Sion’s solar system will be able to provide energy for an additional range of up to 34 kilometers a day.
+Drawing on the power of the sun, the Sion’s solar system will be able to provide energy for an additional range of up to 245 km (112 km on average) a week.
 Production of the innovative electric car is currently scheduled to begin in 2022.

 “We have been working hard on developing our solar technology ever since Sono Motors was founded.
 We are now in the final stages of having this one-of-a-kind technology approved.
 We are delighted to have the renowned Fraunhofer Institute for Solar Energy Systems join us at this crucial stage, with its expertise in the area of solar integration,” comments Mathieu Baudrit, Head of Research and Development, Solar Integration, at Sono Motors.

 Dr. Harry Wirth, Division Director, Photovoltaics Modules and Power Plants at Fraunhofer ISE adds: “The integration of solar modules into vehicles is a key technology for the low-carbon mobility of the future.
 Solar electricity increases a vehicle’s range and fewer charging stops mean lower electricity costs.
 We are delighted to be able to contribute our institute’s comprehensive expertise, ranging from the development and testing of solar modules to electronic applications to this joint project.”